aspose-words/Aspose.Words-Documentation/cpp/getting-started/installation/configure-aspose-words-for-cpp-with-vcpkg/_index.md

 }
 {{< /highlight >}}

-## Add Aspose.Words for C++ registry to `vcpkg-configuration.json` file
+## Add Aspose.Words for C++ Registry to `vcpkg-configuration.json` File

 Since Aspose.Words for C++ has no official port, we have to add the registry to `vcpkg-configuration.json` file.

-Create `vcpkg-configuration.json` file in the same directory as your top-level `CMakeLists.txt` and [vcpkg manifest file](https://vcpkg.io/en/docs/maintainers/manifest-files.html)
+Create `vcpkg-configuration.json` file in the same directory as your top-level `CMakeLists.txt` and [vcpkg manifest file](https://vcpkg.io/en/docs/maintainers/manifest-files.html).

 *`vcpkg-configuration.json`*
 {{< highlight json "hl_lines="3-8"" >}}